awsdocs/amazon-elasticache-docs/doc_source/redis/Strategies.md

    These misses can cause a noticeable delay in data getting to the application\.
 + Stale data\.

   If data is written to the cache only when there is a cache miss, data in the cache can become stale\.
 This result occurs because there are no updates to the cache when data is changed in the database\.
-To address this issue, you can use the [Write\-Through](#Strategies.WriteThrough) and [Adding TTL](#Strategies.WithTTL) strategies\.
+To address this issue, you can use the [Write\-through](#Strategies.WriteThrough) and [Adding TTL](#Strategies.WithTTL) strategies\.

-### Lazy Loading Pseudocode Example<a name="Strategies.LazyLoading.CodeExample"></a>
+### Lazy loading pseudocode example<a name="Strategies.LazyLoading.CodeExample"></a>

 The following is a pseudocode example of lazy loading logic\.